 The Saint Berdoodle is a cross between a Saint Bernard and a Poodle.
 They are typically smaller than the Saint Bernard but have the short curly fur of their poodle side.
 Although there is no such thing as a hypoallergenic dog, this pup is considered to have less dander than most, and they do not shed or drool.
 This is a quiet, calm dog that is very intelligent and good with children.
 They are also affectionate and consider themselves a lap dog despite their large size.
 This is a very loyal and non-aggressive pup, but they are very on guard for intruders or danger.

 16. The Pomsky

 This next little cutie looks like a tiny Husky crossed with a Pomeranian, which is exactly what it is.
 The Pomsky is a very spirited pup that is high-energy and needs to stay busy.
 They can be destructive out of boredom if they are not given enough exercise, though.
-They can also be difficult to train due to their independent nature; however, they are a very lovable small designer dog.
+They can also be difficult to train due to their independent nature; however, they are very lovable small designer dogs.